Last Updated on September 11, 2021 by Jim Ferri

 The Drive North for the Highlands of Scotland Road Trip

-Leaving Edinburgh, I took the A9 north to Inverness, the capital of the Highlands of Scotland.
+Leaving Edinburgh, where I had spent three wonderful days, I took the A9 north to Inverness, the capital of the Highlands of Scotland.

 The motorway took me through a beautifully serene and green countryside cut by rivers.
 The verdant hillsides were speckled with sheep and big brown cows.
 Little houses poked up through the greenery.